Summary

 Oxygen, CO2 and bicarbonate

 Your lungs bring oxygen into your body, and it is transferred into the blood and transported to the cells where it is used by your metabolism to generate energy.
-A by-product of metabolism is the production of CO2.
+A by-product of metabolism is the production of CO2 (carbon dioxide).
 This passes from the cells into the blood and is transported as bicarbonate to your lungs where it is exhaled as carbon dioxide.
 Bicarbonate concentrations are adjusted by the kidneys to help maintain stable pH levels and maintain electrical neutrality.

 Having the test